COVID-19 Vaccine Update

 Check your account to make sure your personal information is up to date.

-Keep in mind that patients cannot request the vaccine.
+Keep in mind that individuals cannot request the vaccine.
 We will notify

-appropriate patients through MyBCH when they are eligible to receive vaccine.
+appropriate individuals through MyBCH when they are eligible to receive vaccine.

 I don’t have a MyBCH account.
 How do I get one?

 You can sign up for a MyBCH account through the BCH website.
 Go to

 bch.org/vaccine and complete the application.
 You do not need to be a BCH patient to set

 I received a notification to schedule my vaccine but there are no appointments

 The vaccine supply locally continues to be limited.
 As we receive more